Utkagr/RTSMproject/regression/Twitter/README.md

     ## ADL    0.1616723 0.97603134 0.009599617 1.000000000 0.003393779
     ## NAD    0.1160684 0.01213660 0.949212146 0.003393779 1.000000000

 Most of the features are highly correlated.
-We can see that these features have a lot of common information. -NCD AI AS\_NA NAC AS\_NAC NAO NAD -CS BL -AT ADL
+We can see that these features have a lot of common information. <br />
+-NCD AI AS_NA NAC AS_NAC NAO NAD <br />
+-CS BL <br />
+-AT ADL<br />

 So,we need to eliminate features which donot add much variance to the data.
 For that,let's look at the VIF table as well.